Galveston, TX Historic Strand District, Harbor & Tourism

 The Port of Galveston was established in 1825, going back to the days when Texas was still a part of Mexico.
 During the Texas Revolution, it served as a main port for the Texas Navy.

-Today tonnage of various commodities is moved through this port although much more of it goes to and from Houston since the Houston Ship Channel was dredged out bringing transoceanic ships further inland.
+Today tonnage of various commodities is moved through this port.
+Much more of that tonnage goes to and from Houston since the Houston Ship Channel was dredged out bringing transoceanic ships further inland.

-Still, it serves as one of the industrial port cities on the Gulf of Mexico and also serves as a port for cruise ship lines.
+Still, it serves as one of the industrial port cities on the Gulf of Mexico.
+Galveston is also a port for cruise ship lines.
 We have friends who have regularly sailed out of the Port of Galveston on cruises to different destinations.

 Enjoy a Port of Houston tour in the video below.
 The sound starts after 30 seconds.
 It is very informative!